Cookie04CZ/GlyphRepair/README.md

 * Unicode of character, assigned (mapped) by user.
 * Adobe Glyph List name, if the mapped character has one.
 The program calculates these solely to ease searching; they aren't otherwise used.

 GlyphRepair has no way to "unmap" or "forget" fonts.
-If you want to delete them from the database, you have to search and delete their rows.
-You can easily import the database to MS Excel or other similar program to search, sort or otherwise modify it.
+If you want to delete them from the database, you have to search and delete their rows in glyph_mappings.psv.
+You can easily import the file to MS Excel or other similar program to search, sort or otherwise modify it.

 ## Why so many font names start with strings like ABCDEF+ ?

-As we mentioned in previous chapter, Type 1 fonts typically store only glyphs that are needed to render the given document.
-These are called "embedded subset" fonts.
+As we mentioned in previous chapter, Type 1 embedded subset fonts store only glyphs that are needed to render the given document.
+The PDF standard stipulates any such fonts must

+$\color{#f00}{\textsf{lorem ipsum}}$

  # Repairing multiple documents at once